 One of the best things about eloping means you can choose whatever setting you want in whatever location you want.
 Beachside or on the top of a mountain, you pick your perfect venue.

 From Colorado to Italy, your options really are endless.
 Try thinking about places that have special significance to you or your partner or just somewhere you’ve always wanted to travel to and start researching venues.
-And if you’re stuck or just need some inspiration, check out this post where I give you 10 awesome elopement locations, both in Colorado, around the U.S., and internationally.

 Step Three: Set A Date

 Setting a wedding date seems like an easy task, right?
 Sometimes it is.
 Sometimes it isn’t.
 If your elopement location is really important to you, you might have to work around their booking schedule or even the climate, which means you might not have much of a choice when it comes to the date.
 But if the time of year and availability of you, your partner, and any special family and friends are more important, then find an elopement location that can accommodate and work around your schedule.

 Step Four: Select Vendors & Make Guest List

 There’s a couple ways you can go about selecting vendors for your elopement.
 The easiest would be to hire a wedding planner that takes care of these tasks for you.
 Especially if you are far away from your elopement location, hiring a planner can alleviate a lot of stress for you.
 They already know the area and most likely have a list of vendors that they already work with.
 All you would have to do is pick ones that you like best.